ADHD Coaching Room

 What You Might Be Struggling With

-If you’ve been searching for answers, you’ve probably come across terms like “executive functioning” or “time-blindness”, and wondered how they relate to you.
-These aren’t just buzzwords.
-They’re real parts of how ADHD shows up day to day.
+If you’ve been searching for answers, you may have come across terms like executive functioning or time-blindness and wondered how they relate to you.
+These aren’t just buzzwords, they’re real parts of how ADHD can show up in daily life.

 Frequently Asked Questions